Trunkis/Sanatorium-LEB/README.md

 # SCREENSHOTS
 - Enter Screenshot Here -

+## If you want to enable debug. use /trigger then find "sanatorium.config.debug" 0 is disabled by default, 1 is enabled.

 # DATA PACK INSTALLATION
 ## Note: Data Packs are only in Java edition and another note is you are allowed to do anything you want with the Data Pack.